redux-model/redux-model/README.md

 # Usage

 ## Define Model
 You should define a model before you want to use reducer.
-As rule, one model can only include one or zero reducer.
-Firstly, let's define an interface and inject it into Model.
+As rule, one model can only includes one or zero reducer.
+Firstly, let's define an interface and initialize the reducer.
 ```typescript
 // test.ts
 import { Model } from 'redux-model-ts';